Celebrate Seniors Bible Studies

 Bible Teacher, Leadership Guru and Best Selling Author, John C. Maxwell, is often quoted as saying, "Wisdom comes with age, but sometimes age comes alone."
 While that is humorous and unfortunately all too often true, it doesn't have to be.

 The Bible tells us that all true wisdom comes from the Lord and the instructions we need for wisdom are found in the same 66 Books of the Bible.

 Faith Dialogue Bible Studies at the Windsor at Celebration are about all of us desiring our "Wisdom to come with age" forming a common bond with one another by encouraging and admonishing one another through both collective and personal study along with fellowship, prayer and our regular Sunday worship.

-Join us every Wednesday at 11:00 AM for our weekly Bible Study led by Pastor Ken Behr.
+Each Wednesday, Pastor Ken or one of our volunteers lead two Bible Studies, for the residents in Assisted Living and Independent Living.
 Lesson plans are provided each week and if you need a Bible, we can provide one for you as well.

 In addition to our structured Wednesday Bible Study all of our residents are encourage to be reading through "Our Daily Bread" published by RBC and available as a daily devotional.
 In our informal discussions in various residences, we talk over the previous Sunday's sermon and related scripture verses.
 We pray, encourage each other and enjoy the fellowship and the opportunity to talk it over!